Let me tell you about how a certain pastor went to Heaven.

 Joe was doing better than they thought.
 He convincingly said, “Why, Pastor, I’d give it to you!”
 That’s when the pastor died of a heart attack and went to Heaven.

-I’m certain that would never happen to me.
+I’m sure that would never happen to me.
 My church members would keep it because they enjoy worshipping God by giving tithes and offerings.
 But if they blessed me, I’d enjoy giving too.

 Christian, if you’re not there yet, I encourage you to start the generous Christian living journey.
 If you feel like you’re well on your way, then I want to inspire you to live with even greater generosity on your journey.